zarazaga/ImpatientGIS/CH1/Impatient_Ch1.md

 ![](dataList.png)

 YOu can see clearly which is a point, line or polygon type.
 Click the folder and just drag the data onto your map: add *'Natural Neighborhoods','shop survey','polling stations','tram_line' and 'gritting routes'.

-SAVE.
+![](ScreenAdd.png)

+**SAVE**.
 There is no autosave in GIS.
-And without saving it runs slower.

-![](ScreenAdd.png)
+## 1.5 Work with Feature Layers

+**Feature Classes** (or sets of data) become **Layers**, once you drag them onto a map and visualise them.
 Turn off some busy layers.
 Slide them above or below each other.
 Select any layer.
 A new **Feature Layer** series of tabs pop up above the ribbon.

 ![](FeatureLayer.png)